 Watt needed his parents’ permission to sign the contract, and his mother was disappointed that he’d be leaving college when he was on course to graduate in eight semesters.
 He’d pay to attend class during the off-season instead, since turning pro meant he’d have to forfeit his basketball scholarship.
 After getting his feet wet in the Instructional League, in the spring of 1962, Watt reported to the Class D Appleton (Wisconsin) Foxes of the Midwest League.
 He struck out more than a batter per inning, and his 2.19 earned-run average was among the circuit’s best, but he finished with a pedestrian 11-11 record.
 Seven of the wins came in July, when he won a Topps pitcher-of-the-month award.
 After the season the Orioles added him to their 40-man roster.
 Though Baltimore lost a whopping 28 players in the minor-league draft that winter, Farm Director Harry Dalton expressed confidence that he’d been able to protect his most prized five, and named Watt among them.
 Watt also married his college sweetheart, Iva, so 1962 was a pretty good year.

-In 1963 he took a line drive off his leg on the last pitch he threw in spring training, and lost his first six decisions for the Class C Aberdeen (South Dakota) Pheasants of the Northern League, where he played for manager Cal Ripken, Sr. and threw mostly to Andy Etchebarren.
+In 1963 he took a line drive off his leg on the last pitch he threw in spring training, and lost his first six decisions for the Class C Aberdeen (South Dakota) Pheasants of the Northern League, where he played for manager Cal Ripken Sr. and threw mostly to Andy Etchebarren.
 But Watt came on strong to finish 10-12 with a 3.14 ERA.
 The Orioles sent him back to Aberdeen again in 1964.5 That’s when I realized that being pretty good wasn’t good enough,” he recalled.
-On a loaded Aberdeen pitching staff featuring future big leaguers Jim Palmer, Tom Fisher, and Dave Leonard, Watt corralled another Topps pitcher-of-the-month award and finished 14-1 with a 1.77 ERA.
+On a loaded Aberdeen pitching staff featuring future big leaguers Jim Palmer, Tom Fisher, and Dave Leonhard, Watt corralled another Topps pitcher-of-the-month award and finished 14-1 with a 1.77 ERA.
 He added three wins in four decisions after joining Earl Weaver’s Double-A Elmira Pioneers (Eastern League) late in the season to finish the year 17-2.
 “After that, I had the feeling something good may happen,” he said.
-“Before, I guess I wished.”6 Also that year, his daughter, Gina, was born.
+“Before, I guess I wished.”6 Also that year, his daughter, Tina, was born.

 After a tremendous spring training in 1965 in which everything seemed to go right, Watt pitched a no-hitter against Williamsport on opening day at Dunn Field in Elmira, striking out 10.
 He got a no-decision after hurling 10 scoreless innings in his second outing, then became the first Eastern League pitcher to hurl a pair of nine-inning no-hitters in the same season when lightning struck again in start number three.
 Watt’s wife was enduring a difficult pregnancy, so the Orioles kept him in Elmira to be near the doctor who was monitoring her.
 After she gave birth to a son, named Edward, Watt moved up to the Triple-A Rochester Red Wings.
 (His success in Elmira in 1964 and ’65 earned him a selection to the franchise’s 50th-anniversary all star squad in 1972.)
 Watt continued to pitch effectively with Rochester, and could boast of a dazzling 30-8 mark with a 2.34 ERA for Aberdeen, Elmira, and Rochester in in 1964-65.